Europe's troop withdrawal leaves Mali in limbo | DW | 17.02.2022

 "If there's no peace and security in Africa, then the world won't have peace and security," Sall said in a DW interview conducted shortly before France and its European allies announced they would pull their troops out of Mali.

-Africa is increasing becoming a "soft target in the international war on terror," said Sall, currently the African Union chairperson.
+Africa is increasingly becoming a "soft target in the international war on terror," said Sall, currently the African Union chairman.

 Sall also questioned the international community's reactions to the escalating violence and attacks in the western Sahel, a vast semi-arid region stretching from Senegal and Mauritania to Mali, Burkina Faso, Niger and Chad.